Environment & Scene Graph¶

 obstacle_link.addCollision(collision)

-# Create fixed joint to world
+# Create a fixed joint attaching the obstacle to the world

 obstacle_joint = Joint("obstacle_joint")